MuhammadimYusoff/IntelSystemAssignment/README.md

 This repo created for Intelligence System Assignment for State Space Search

 # Game Flow
-Arrange the letters to Almighty Name
+Arrange the letters to Allah's Almighty Name
 	⁃	The user will be given a clue about Allah’s name
 	⁃	They also will be provided with a few letters for them to arrange it [Pronunciation in English] ⁃	No Timer, 3 tries